Michael Kassan: MediaLink

 Kassan founded MediaLink in 2003 as advertising, marketing, content, sales, service and commerce become more closely linked through technology.
 In 2017, Ascential plc acquired MediaLink in a deal valued at up to $207 million, expanding the company’s purview to a global stage.
 It has over 125 operators working out of offices in New York City, Los Angeles, Chicago and London.
 The company now offers agency reviews, executive search, talent advisory, data and technology solutions, corporate and brand transformation, trade marketing and financial due diligence.
 In 2021, MediaLink was acquired by United Talent Agency, bringing together MediaLink’s strategic advisory services with one of the world’s largest talent agencies.
 Kassan and UTA parted ways in March of 2024.

 Media career

-Michael hosts the podcast, “Good Company with Michael Kassan.”
+Kassan hosts the podcast, “Good Company with Michael Kassan.”
 That show is produced by Kassan and the iHeartRadio Podcast Networks, and is distributed via the iHeartRadio App, Apple’s podcasts app and multiple other outlets.

 Kassan is a keynote speaker, moderator and blogger.

 His blog post highlighting measurement in media mix modeling prompted the radio industry to take out a full-page advert in the Wall Street Journal.

 Kassan has appeared as an industry expert in Forbes, The Wall Street Journal, Ad Week, Ad Age, The New York Times, and the Los Angeles Times.